Every story on Radish needs to have a genre and subgenre before you can hit "publish."

 Gothic Horror: Horror written in a literary style that features romance as a central plot element.

-Examples: The Haunting of Hill House; Crimson Peak; most Edgar Allen Poe
+Examples: The Haunting of Hill House, Crimson Peak, most Edgar Allen Poe, Nosferatu, Dracula, The Skeleton Key, The Bride of Frankenstein, The Corpse Bride

 Paranormal Horror: Uses non-scientific and unrealistic elements - most usually ghosts and monsters - to instill terror and fear.